 Step 2: The Online Test

 We will have a look at your written applications and invite promosing candidates to participate in an online test on fundamentals in maths and physics on Master's degree level.
 This test is similar to GRE subject tests, but more specific to photonics.
-It will be provided through an online proctoring service and can be taken anytime during a fixed period of 2-3 days.
+For applicants to the study phase It will be provided through an online proctoring service and can be taken anytime during a fixed period of 2-3 days.
+For applicants to the research phase, it will be a take-home exam.
 Of course, participation in the test is free.
 You will also receive more detailed information about the test when you are invited to it.

 Step 3: The Application Interview